 Whether you put cinnamon in coffee or not, it all boils down to personal preference.
 However, there are some amazing benefits of adding a dash or 2 to your cup of cold or hot brew.

 While it is not common to put cinnamon in coffee, I do put a sprinkle or two in my lattes and cappuccinos.
-It just gives the coffee an extra rich taste and flavour that is very hard to part with.
+It just gives the coffee an extra rich taste and flavor that is very hard to part with.

 There are some really good benefits of adding cinnamon to your coffee.
 So let’s take a deep dive into why putting cinnamon in your coffee may actually be beneficial, apart from pleasing your taste buds of course.